ViktorijaMelder/Portfolio/README.md

 ## Python - Chess Piece Capture

 **Tools:** Google Colab
-**Description** A terminal-style chess simulation built using Python and hosted on Google Colab.
+**Description:** A terminal-style chess simulation built using Python and hosted on Google Colab.
 This project lets you place a single white piece (`knight` or `rook`) and up to 16 black pieces on a chessboard, and determines which black pieces can be captured based on standard chess rules.
 🔗 [View Repository](https://github.com/ViktorijaMelder/chess-piece-capture/)